smaeda-ks/nomad-github-runners-autoscaler-demo/README.md

 ### (optional) Horizontal Nomad Cluster Autoscaling

-While this demo app shows you a conceptual way to auto-scale GitHub Actions Self-hosted runners on your Nomad Cluster, you may also want to ensure that there is always an appropriate amount of Nomad cluster resource to run your runners' workload at scale.
+While this demo app shows you a conceptual way of auto-scaling GitHub Actions Self-hosted runners on your Nomad Cluster, you may also want to ensure that there is always an appropriate amount of Nomad cluster resource to run your runners' workload at scale.
 This is achievable by using [Nomad Autoscaler](https://www.nomadproject.io/tools/autoscaling).

 ## Deploy to Docker